Thailand: Is royal reform a far-fetched dream? | DW | 28.07.2021

 "Many have become politically aware about the monarchy and they can't ignore the issue.
 Talking about it is being normalized," she said.

 And even though true royal reform still appears to be a long way off, Patsaravalee doesn't think the prospect is too far-fetched.
-"We never imagined that people would be discussing the monarchy to this extent, but it's happening now."
+"We never imagined that people would be discussing the monarchy to this extent, but it's happening now," she said.